pramjati02/Text-Summarization-Prototype/README.md

 Backend is missing the transformer folders containing the model and tokenizers.

 Frontend is missing the node_modules folder from CRA and some json package files.
+More information in the frontend README.